-Whether you call it corned beef Philippines style or classic pinoy corned beef, this dish rocks.
-Itโs budget-friendly, pantry-ready, and a dinner winner on busy nights.
+Whether you call it corned beef Filipino style or classic pinoy corned beef, this dish is budget-friendly, pantry-ready, and perfect for busy weeknights or breakfast with rice and eggs.

 Save This Recipe ๐